-If you love pesto, then you’ll love with this quick shrimp and asparagus dish that's made with fresh pesto.
-Pesto pairs so well with shrimp, and it tastes even better with asparagus and sun-dried tomatoes!
+If you love pesto, then you’ll love this keto shrimp and asparagus made with fresh pesto.
+It takes just 25 minutes to make!

 How to Make This Recipe